| 514-839-0132 FR EN

 Eligibility

-• You are insolvent (you can no longer pay your debts on time);
+• You are insolvent (you can no longer pay on time);

 • The value of your assets is less than the total amount of your debts;